English

 Calibration procedure

-The first layer calibration is the last part of the setup wizard.
-It can also be run at any time from LCD-menu -> Calibration -> First layer calibration.
+The first layer calibration is the last part of the initial calibration.
+It can also be run any time from LCD-menu -> Control -> Live Adjust Z.

-Before you proceed, make sure that the print surface (smooth or textured steel sheet) is clean.
+Before proceeding, ensure the print surface (smooth or textured steel sheet) is clean.
 You can find information on how to clean it in PEI print surface preparation

 Smooth Sheet